How to draw a spider - a free spider drawing guide

 What ages is drawing a realistic spider suitable for?

-What are the benefits and safety tips for drawing spiders, plus variations?
+What are safety tips and creative variations for drawing spiders?